JulienOrain/documentation/docs/getting-started/chaos-engineering/index.md

 ## Define your Objective

-Check out [Defining and observe your reliability](/docs/getting-started-slos/) for more information on defining SLOs.
+Check out [Define and observe your reliability](/docs/getting-started/slos/) for more information on defining SLOs.

 So that you don't need to have any infrastructure already available to follow this guide, you'll be defining a Custom Objective.
 These allow you to send Custom Indicators to Reliably and appreciate how indicators can be pushed, not just pulled by the Reliably SLO agent.